Return to top

 paratha roti dough rolled out on a cutting board

 Brush With Oil: Brush a thin layer of oil over the top of the dough.
+I use a pastry brush but your fingers work just fine too.

 paratha dough on a cutting board rolled out

-Cut the dough: Use a sharp knife to cut the dough from the center to the edge.
+Cut The Dough: Use a sharp knife to cut the dough from the center to the edge.

 paratha dough on a cutting board rolled out